mjrice/7DaysModlets/JSS/README.md

 * Physician does not grant medical crafting skills but does still give healing bonus (bonus increased for first 2 tiers).
 Medical skills are learned by finding or purchasing Medical Journals instead.
 * Run and Gun reduced from 5 to 4 tiers with better effect at each level.
 * Living Off the Land reduced from 5 to 4 tiers.
 Removed seed crafting from tier 1 (it is now a book) and then shifted each level down one so that level 1 is now the same as original level 2, etc.
+* Daring Adventurer changed so that an extra quest reward is offered at each level 0 through 4.

 # Assorted changes in no particular order